salmoneelee/graduation/README.md

 ### Folders

+- `STATUS_REPORTS/`
+Presentations for monthly status reports on project progress.

 - `Dimensionless/`
   Code for mapping physical quantities (potential, mass) to cross sections and interpreting the simulated k-value as the ground state energy using a dimensionless formulation.